 The town’s most interesting historic building is the Basilique St-Jean-Baptiste.
 Though built with the same dour, grey stone of most Champagne churches, it has a wonderful Renaissance addition to the Gothic transept of balconies and turreted stairway, and a superb church organ.
 The decoration includes an Arbre de Jessé of the early sixteenth-century Troyes school, in which all the characters are sitting in the tree, dressed in the style of the day.

 You shouldn’t leave without taking a look at Les Silos, a 1930s agricultural co-op transformed into a graphic arts centre and médiathèque.
-As well as hosting temporary exhibitions, it’s the main venue for Chaumont’s international poster festival (Festival de l’Affiche), which is held every year from mid-May to mid-June.
-As for the rest of the Old Town, there’s not much to do except admire the twelfth-century castle keep of the Comtes de Champagne, the delightfully named Tour d’Arse at the foot of the vieille ville – all that remains of the thirteen-century town gate – and the strange, bulging stair towers of the houses.
+As well as hosting temporary exhibitions, it’s the main venue for Chaumont’s international poster festival (Festival international de l’affiche), which is held every year from mid-May to mid-June.
+As for the rest of the old town, there’s not much to do except admire the thirteenth-century castle keep of the Comtes de Champagne, the delightfully named Tour d’Arse at the foot of the vieille ville, and the strange, bulging stair towers of the houses.